akhan7/fss16groupG/read/7/README.md

 auto-completion: Autocomplete, or auto completion, is a feature in which an application predicts the rest of the work the user is doing. eg:typing words.

 Note:
+Related Work:A past survey of open source developers conducted by Koru et al. has shown that only  50% of developers believe bug reports are always complete [47].
+Previous studies have also shown that the information most useful to developers is often the most dicult for reporters to provide and that the lack of this information is a major reason behind nonreproducible bug reports [35, 21].
+Diculty providing such information, especially reproduction steps, is compounded in the context of mobile applications due to their complex event-driven and GUI-based nature.

 Conclusion: Prior research highlights an inherent lexical gap that exists between reporters of bugs and developers.
 To help overcome